Iranian missile barrage strikes Israel after deadline Trump announced for ceasefire passes

 DUBAI, United Arab Emirates — (AP) — U.S. President Donald Trump announced that Israel and Iran had agreed to a "complete and total ceasefire" soon after Iran launched a limited missile attack Monday on a U.S. military base in Qatar, retaliating for the American bombing of its nuclear sites.
 But the status of a possible ceasefire remained tentative after an Iranian missile barrage struck Israel after a first deadline for the proposal.

-Israeli firefighters said they rescued at least three people, including children trapped in the rubble of an apartment building in southern Israel.
-In Beersheba, first responders cordoned off blocks as they tried to assess how many people had been killed and injured.
+In Beersheba, first responders said they retrieved four bodies from one building and were searching for more.
 The streets around the impact site were littered with glass and debris, windows were blown out of buildings as anxious neighbors stood outside their damaged houses.
+Three people were rescued from nearby buildings.

+The direct hit in the largest city in southern Israel came just days after the city’s hospital sustained significant damage in a missile strike.

+The Israeli military said people could leave bomb shelters but cautioned the public to stay close to shelter for the coming hours.

 Trump's announcement that Israel and Iran had agreed to a "complete and total ceasefire" came soon after Iran launched a limited missile attack Monday on a U.S. military base in Qatar, retaliating for the American bombing of its nuclear sites.
 Israel has not acknowledged the Trump ceasefire announcement.